Wen IPO?

 Final thoughts

 A strong aftermarket performance for GyG could indicate a slightly improving IPO market.
-However, it feels like a highly selective market.
+However, it feels like a highly selective one.
 Moreover, if the next interest rate move in Australia is an increase rather than a decrease (or if we remain on pause) expect further withdrawals of liquidity from equity capital markets, a jammed up mainstream IPO window, and more challenges for capital formation - which in turn would logically lead to closures and M&A.

 But if the global rate cutting (or trimming) cycle has started, perhaps the right sort of animal spirits will be unleashed in the not too distance future.
 And then one day, an interest rate pivot, rate go down, price go up and we’re off to the races.